tecolicom/App-ansiecho/README.md

 # COLOR SPEC

 This is a brief summary.
-Read ["COLOR SPEC" in Getopt::EX::Colormap](https://metacpan.org/pod/Getopt%3A%3AEX%3A%3AColormap#COLOR-SPEC) for complete description.
+Read ["COLOR SPEC" in Term::ANSIColor::Concise](https://metacpan.org/pod/Term%3A%3AANSIColor%3A%3AConcise#COLOR-SPEC) for complete description.
 Try next command to see 256 color table.

-    perl -MGetopt::EX::Colormap=:all -E colortable
+    perl -MTerm::ANSIColor::Concise::Table=:all -E colortable

 Color specification is a combination of single uppercase character representing 8 colors, and alternative (usually brighter) colors in